Distraction-free writing tools like Q10 help writers focus on words.

 Out of the box it displays brown characters in the Courier typeface on a black background.
-You can change the standard setting – I increased the character size and switched to the more readable Calibri typeface.
-I also added the New Zealand spelling dictionary.
+You can change the standard setting – for exampe increase the character size and switch to the more readable Calibri typeface.
+It's possible to use the New Zealand spelling dictionary.

-I could almost switch to using Q10 instead of Microsoft Word 2010.
+You could switch to using Q10 instead of Microsoft Word 2010.

 Microsoft Word 2010 has little I need for day-to-day writing that I don’t get from Q10.

-There is no reason why I couldn’t send stories written in the .txt format used by Q10 – especially when I cut and paste copy directly into editorial CMS or file stories in the body of emails.
-But Word is the industry standard and editors expect to see copy arrive in the .doc or .docx format.
+There is no reason why I couldn’t send stories written in the .txt format – especially when I cut and paste copy directly into editorial CMS or file stories in the body of emails.
+But Word is the industry standard.
+Editors expect to see copy arrive in the .doc or .docx format.

 It is years since I worried about formatting a word processor document or included graphics, tables or lines.
 I never move beyond a single typeface when I write.
 I use bold for headlines and occasionally use italics, but neither is essential.